jamesh000/hotstuff/README.md

-The commit is a lie it's not working even a little bit
+The commit is kinda true it's beginning to work